/>

 Jiobit Smart Tag

-The best overall option designed specifically for kids.
-The Protect plan allows the child to press a button to alert a guardian of their location.
+The best overall option explicitly designed for kids.
+The Protect plan lets the child press a button to alert a guardian of their location.

 Apple AirTag